 Course Code CSE513 Course Title Data Mining and Data Warehouse Technology Type of Course PE LTP 3 0 0 Credits 3 Course Prerequisites Database Management System Course Objectives Students will be enabled to understand and implement classical models and algorithms in data warehousing and data mining.
 They will learn how to analyze the data, identify the problems, and choose the relevant models and algorithms to apply.
-They will further be able to assess the strengths and weaknesses of various methods and algorithms and to analyze their behavior.
-Course Outcome (CO) The learner will be able to- 1.
-Identify the problem -47 2.
-Understand models and algorithms in data warehousing and data .001 mining 200 3.
-Choose relevant models and algorithms 600,000 4.
-Apply and analyze the behavior of the algorithms.
+They will further be able to explain various algorithms of clustering Course Outcome (CO) At the end of the course, the learner will be able to- Understand the need of the data warehouse and its architecture Understand and Explain steps involved in Knowledge discovery process.
+Understand models and algorithms in data mining Illustrate and describe various clustering algorithms, using